naman2304/notes/effective-java-3rd.md

 Second Way: **JavaBean Pattern** (unsafe, but readable)
  - Provide setter for all
  - But here, object is in inconsistent state during the various statements when client is trying to setup the object correctly.
 No atomocity while creation of object -- thread unsafe.
- - Also, it precludes the possibility of making a class immutable.
+ - Also, it prevents the possibility of making a class immutable.

 Example :
 ```java